A boy has the power to see people’s inner ghosts, but learns he might have another, much more dangerous gift as well.

 I looked up from my feet where my eyes had been firmly planted when I heard someone behind us yell, “Yo, guys!
 Wait up!”

 Both Roger and I turned our heads to see Eric on the other side of the road, his hand outstretched, waving.
 He had sunglasses on, so it was impossible to read his look and find out if he was feeling any sort of remorse for what happened at the bridge.
-I turned forward just as a car drove by and Eric, after waiting for the car to pass, started to walk across the street.
+I turned forward just as a car drove by and Eric, after waiting for the car to pass, started to walk across the street toward us.
 I continued walking without slowing my pace.
-If he wanted to walk with us, he could catch up.
+If Eric wanted to walk with us, he could catch up.

 That’s when I heard a deafening screech, followed by a loud thump and then a crisp cracking noise.
 Roger beside me screamed.
 I turned around.